 Every year, the World Happiness Report publishes a 156-country rank based on its “Ranking of Happiness”.
-In its 2018 edition, Finland is in the top spot, followed by Norway and Denmark.
+In its 2018 edition, Finland was ranked on top, followed by Norway and Denmark.
 At the end of the ranking are Sudan, Central African Republic and Burundi.
-Brazil appears in 28th.
+Brazil is ranked 28th.

 Brazilian and Latin American Performances

 Brazil also lost points compared to the 2010 ranking.
 The Brazilian happiness index dropped 0.424 points down.
-Today, the country is in the 28th position, with 6,419 points, the fourth best place in Latin America, behind Mexico, Chile and Panama respectively, and one place ahead of Argentina.
+Today, the country is ranked 28th, with 6,419 points, the fourth best rank in Latin America, after Mexico, Chile and Panama respectively, and one place ahead of Argentina.

 In a survey on self-perception of happiness, Brazil and Latin America presented rates above the global average.
 In this research, respondents are asked: "on a 0 to 10 scale, with the worst possible life being a 0 and the best possible life a 10, which number best represents how you feel?"
 The mean of the responses given by Brazilians was 6.73 higher than that of the Latin American continent (6.07), which in turn was higher than the global average (5.42).

 One of the factors that contributed to the Latin American average of happiness being superior to the global one is satisfaction with presence of family and friends.
 The creators of the ranking identified a relationship between levels of self-perception of happiness and family closeness.
 According to the data, Brazil is one of the few countries in the world where people most visit friends and family - at least once a week (65%) - and Argentina, Venezuela and Mexico have the highest rates of family satisfaction (average above 6, on a scale from 0 to 10).